ZoneMinder/zmeventnotification/README.md

 ### 4. Push Notifications (only for iOS for now)
-Given that Android supports background sockets while iOS kills sockets after you switch to background (unless the socket type belong to specific categories), I added APNS support for iOS.
-I haven't added GCM (Android) as of now because websockets works quite well in background mode.
-I will eventually add it

 To make APNS work, please make sure you read the section on enabling APNS for the event server.

 #### 4.1 Registering APNS token with the server